AhmedNaleba/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John-Doe - script that sets mode to user 10-mirror_permissions - Script to mirror permissions from another file 11-directories_permissions - Script to add execute permissions
+9-John-Doe - script that sets mode to user 10-mirror_permissions - Script to mirror permissions from another file 11-directories_permissions - Script to add execute permissions 12-directory_permissions - Script that creates a directory with permissions